sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-23-naples-pompeii.md

 ![Alt text](/images/travel4/PXL_20231126_092511021.jpg)

-I'm assuming this needed help to be put back together after excacation, but I don't know.
+I'm assuming this needed help to be put back together after excavation, but I don't know.
 I would love to know how so many of these ruins were found and how many were pieced back together.
-Somthing as spindly as this, probably had help.
+Something as spindly as this, probably had help.

 ![Alt text](/images/travel4/PXL_20231126_092649347.jpg)